top of page

 This summer I decided to acknowledge that, for as long as I can remember, I've gravitated towards topics, themes and even people, that make some people pull away, retreat.
 I'm just the same as everyone else.
 I don't know how to talk about these things, but the difference is that I'm generally willing to give it a try.
 I love words and their possibilities— most of all, their emotional possibilities.
 Sometimes this is scary; sometimes my willingness is naivety or foolishness.
 Sometimes I am wildly off the mark like an amateur at archery.
 It's got me into trouble a few times.
 Sometimes though, it lands.

 My CV can be read through this lens of willing to give it a try.
 When I was at university I did a summer internship in a HIV and sexual health charity.
 As a team, one of the things we did was deliver sessions on sexual health and contraception in centres for people with learning disabilities, as well as young people (many of whom would be described as neurodivergent today) with difficulties going on in their lives.
 I could see how important it was that they had the opportunity to ask questions to people who weren't there to judge.
 A little before that, I was the go-to person in my village for my childcare skills for children who also nowadays would be called neurodivergent.
-Whenever anyone spoke negatively of these children, I was there poised (politely, of course) to challenge that.
-I was also briefly a volunteer at a swimming school for disabled adults— as a child I had seen how disabled people were discussed, in hushed and sombre tones.
+Whenever anyone spoke negatively of these children, I was ready to challenge that.
+I was also briefly a volunteer at a swimming school for disabled adults— I wanted to get to know these people on their terms, rather those hushed and sombre tones others often used to describe them.

-Whilst I absolutely hated the office environment, perhaps all roads were leading me to Rome?
-I decided that I wasn't done with teaching and teaching certainly wasn't done with me.
-I re-invented the 'primary school teacher me' as a '"special educational needs" teacher me'.
-All I had to do was to be the former, just with a lot more glitter and a heck of a lot more grit.
-Alongside singing and sensory play, my bread and butter became talking with families about things they aren't always able to talk about in any given context.
-Day to day I discuss and reflect with adults as much as I work directly with children.
-I've never had training on how to hold meetings or have conversations that might be classed as awkward or difficult, but the university of life (or maybe just being me) was working pretty fine.
-And still is, I think.
+Alongside the singing and sensory play, my bread and butter was of a familiar flavour.
+I talked, and still talk, with families about things they aren't always able to talk about in any given context.
+Their struggles, their worries.
+Most days, I discuss and reflect with adults as much as I work directly with children.
+I've never had training on how to hold meetings or have conversations that some might describe as awkward or difficult, but the university of life (or maybe just being me) has been working pretty well so far.

 Some threads that run through your life are woven so deftly you don't even notice them being spun.
 My awareness of this thread has, until recently, been a tenuous half-awareness, albeit one hard-won from prising open difficult truths clamped like pearls in wary shells.
 This summer though, I dared to acknowledge just how much this thread energises and enriches my life.
 Under the auspices of my new-found constraint as a mum, I want to follow this single, shiny thread and see where it just might lead me.